Sumico/ttp/docs/source/Match Variables/Patterns.rst

 Patterns
 ==============

-Match Patterns or regex formatters help to specify regular expressions that should be used to match certain variables.
+Match patterns or regex formatters help to specify regular expressions that should be used to match certain variables.

 .. list-table:: indicators
    :widths: 10 90